 Want to learn more about DYF and our programs?

 The mission of the Diabetic Youth Foundation is to improve the quality of life for children, teens and families affected by diabetes.
-The Foundation provides education and recreation within a supportive community, encouraging personal growth, knowledge and independence.
+The organization provides education and recreation within a supportive community, encouraging personal growth, knowledge and independence.